milvus-io/milvus_cli/README.md

 Options:
   -c, --collection TEXT  The name of collection.
-  -p, --partition TEXT   The name of partition.
+  -p, --partition TEXT   [Optional] - The name of partition, default is
+                         "_default".
   --help                 Show this message and exit.
 ```